Blog Archive

 • Bai Hu Tang

-In the last blog, we had analysed the function of Zhi Mu as the minister's herb in relation to Shi Gao which is the Monarch's herb, surprisingly.
+In the last blog, surprisingly we had analysed the function of Zhi Mu as the minister's herb in relation to Shi Gao which is the Monarch's herb.
 Although, Zhi Gan Cao and Shi Gao are both already analysed in the previous blogs published in November 2021 and September 2022 respectively, it becomes imperative to move into another level here to supplement our discussion.
 I'll use the combination of specific property and taste to determine the selection of the herb's classification.

 The combination of specific property and taste